elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 When developing dashboards, it is worth keeping in mind the following:

-- <b>Consistent colouring</b> is crucial for avoiding confusion and enhancing readability, as it ensures that the same colour scheme is used for specific data types, like infection or recovery rates;
+- **Consistent colouring** is crucial for avoiding confusion and enhancing readability, as it ensures that the same colour scheme is used for specific data types, like infection or recovery rates;
-- <b>Avoid overcrowding</b> by prioritising key metrics, and presenting data clearly and concisely.
+- **Avoid overcrowding** by prioritising key metrics, and presenting data clearly and concisely.
 This will ensure that the dashboard remains user-friendly;
-- <b>Complementary plot types</b>, such as line charts, bar charts, and heat maps, can be used in combination to provide a comprehensive view of the data without redundancy, making it easier to understand different aspects of the data;
+- **Complementary plot types**, such as line charts, bar charts, and heat maps, can be used in combination to provide a comprehensive view of the data without redundancy, making it easier to understand different aspects of the data;
-- <b>Easy-to-use controls</b> are essential for allowing users to filter and interact with the data, making the dashboard more functional and adaptable to user needs;
+- **Easy-to-use controls** are essential for allowing users to filter and interact with the data, making the dashboard more functional and adaptable to user needs;
-- <b>Clear and informative legends and labels</b> help users to quickly understand the visualisations, enhancing their ability to interpret the data accurately;
+- **Clear and informative legends and labels** help users to quickly understand the visualisations, enhancing their ability to interpret the data accurately;
-- <b>Real-time data updates</b> ensure that the dashboard provides the most current information, which is crucial for managing infectious disease outbreaks effectively.
+- **Real-time data updates** ensure that the dashboard provides the most current information, which is crucial for managing infectious disease outbreaks effectively.
 It is important that users are able to see when the last update was made;
-- <b>Responsive design</b> is important for accessibility across different devices, ensuring users can access and interact with the data on desktops, tablets, and smartphones;
+- **Responsive design** is important for accessibility across different devices, ensuring users can access and interact with the data on desktops, tablets, and smartphones;
-- <b>Providing contextual information</b> and explanations for the presented data helps users understand the significance of the metrics and trends, making the data more meaningful and actionable;
+- **Providing contextual information** and explanations for the presented data helps users understand the significance of the metrics and trends, making the data more meaningful and actionable;
-- <b>Use a logical layout</b> to guide users through the data efficiently, improving the overall user experience and ensuring that the dashboard serves as a powerful tool for monitoring and managing infectious disease outbreaks.
+- **Use a logical layout** to guide users through the data efficiently, improving the overall user experience and ensuring that the dashboard serves as a powerful tool for monitoring and managing infectious disease outbreaks.

 ### Existing approaches